-Who are you running for?
+Who will you run for?

 Some run for fun, others run for fitness, but so many are now running for great causes!